mrjoshbear/after-sundown-2e/9-maya-the-dreamlands/giant-animals.md

 There are things in the wilderness of horror that defy ready analysis.
 Some are really, _really_ big.
 And they stomp out of nightmares and crush everything beneath their feet.
 They are the Kaiju, and they have no place in the modern world.
 Standing at something over 15 meters tall, these prehistoric beasts are awe inspiringly terrifying.
 It's not even _entirely_ clear that these titanic monstrosities are even magical in nature, and indeed most of them don't seem to use any magical powers save for being really big.

-A Kaiju is not a normal animal that uses magic to grow really big, it's just a magically spawned entity that is much larger than a land-bound mortal animal could possibly be without suffering from cube square law insufficiencies.
-They aren't using Clout effects, that's _just how big they are_.
 Whether they are giant lizards or giant apes, their stats are pretty much the same.
-And yes, some of them are also magical and have magical disciplines like Fire Starter that allows them to breathe gouts of flame.
-But mostly they just rely on their size.
+Their Clout abilities let them exist beyond the limit where a normal animal would collapse under the strain of their own weight.
+Mostly they just rely on their size.
 They don't even have something that counts as special natural weaponry, their normal attack is a base zero normal damage fist - and they are so big that attacking a human-sized target suffers a -5 penalty to the attack roll - and they _still_ normally flatten things in one pound - because that's how a creature with a 35 strength _rolls_.

 Kaiju can work as "boss monsters" in that they are so out of scale with even large and in-charge characters that finding something that can hurt them _at all_ can be an adventure in itself.

+A Kaiju has an Astral power source and a Lunar power schedule.
+As Giant Animals they are vulnerable to silver and weakened by alcohol.

 S: 35 A: 2 I: 4 L: 1 W: 6 C: 1

 Skills: Animal Ken 3; Athletics 4; Combat 5; Perception 4; Stealth 2; Survival 4

+#### Kaiju Starting Powers

+Basic Powers

+ * Smash (Basic Clout)

+Advanced Powers

+ * Giant Size (Advanced Clout) _Mutation_

+Elder Powers

+ * Colossus (Elder Clout) _Mutation_

-**Story Inspiration:** [King Kong](http://www.imdb.com/title/tt0024216/), T. Rex.
+**Story Inspiration:** [King Kong](http://www.imdb.com/title/tt0024216/), [Cloverfield](https://www.imdb.com/title/tt1060277/), T. Rex.